Florida Panthers parade prep underway in Fort Lauderdale Beach

-After the Florida Panthers won their second Stanley Cup after beating the Edmonton Oilers, preparations for a parade are underway in Fort Lauderdale Beach on Thursday.
+After the Florida Panthers defeated the Edmonton Oilers to win their second Stanley Cup, preparations for a parade were underway in Fort Lauderdale Beach on Thursday.

 NBC6 cameras captured crews working on a stage for the Panthers championship parade.